Rinnegatamante/DaedalusX64-vitaGL/README.md

 Invite link: https://discord.gg/PyCaBx9

 ## HD Textures Pack Tutorial
-In order to create an HD texture pack (or adapt an existing one to Daedalus X64).
+In order to create an HD texture pack (or adapt an existing one to DaedalusX64).
 You'll need to follow these steps:
-* Launch Daedalus X64 and enable **Textures Dumper** option under **Extra** menu.
+* Launch DaedalusX64 and enable **Textures Dumper** option under **Extra** menu.
 * Launch the game you want to create an HD texture pack for.
 * Play a bit the game in order to let Daedalus X64 dump all the textures the game loads in the meantime.
-* Close Daedalus X64, if you'll now navigate in **ux0:/data/DaedalusX64/Textures** you'll find a new folder named as the Cartridge ID of the game you've run containing a lot of images.
+* Close DaedalusX64, if you'll now navigate in **ux0:/data/DaedalusX64/Textures** you'll find a new folder named as the Cartridge ID of the game you've run containing a lot of images.
 * Create HD replacements for those images (or use existing ones from other textures pack) without changing filenames.

 ## Network Roms Tutorial